-Ruinenberg in Potsdam is a hill where the Prussian king Frederick the Great ordered a built water tank.
-This water tank had the goal to supply water to the gorgeous Sanssouci Palace close by, and it was decorated with some fake ruins.
-That is where the name comes from.
+Ruinenberg in Potsdam is a hill on which the Prussian king Frederick the Great ordered a water tank.
+This tank, decorated with fake ruins, was intended to supply the gorgeous Sanssouci Palace nearby, where the name comes from.

 A Short History of the Ruinenberg in Potsdam